Jzrox/nba-predictions-jasper-edition/nba-game-simulator/README.md

 Using the Official NBA API this python model will predict the outcome of NBA games.
-You can use it with any combination of players, and it can predict 3v3s or 5v5s.
+You can use it with any combination of players, and it can predict the outcome of 3player vs 3 player games, or 5 player vs 5 player games.
+Youy can enter the players yourself or you can randomize them.
+There are also presets for every current NBA team as of the 2023-24 NBA season.